RESILIENT Cedar key

 Focus Area 1 – Downtown Cedar Key

-Highest overall vulnerability across community assets, infrastructure, transportation, and businesses.
+Highest overall vulnerability across community assets, critical infrastructure, transportation, community facilities, and businesses.

 Focus Area 2 – Mid Cedar Key

-Combined vulnerabilities in housing, infrastructure, natural resources, and transportation connectivity.
+Combined vulnerabilities across housing, critical infrastructure, natural resources, and, most importantly, transportation connectivity.

 Focus Area 3 – West Cedar Key